sorensenmatias/ServiceProviderValidationExtensions/README.md

 This library enables more fine-grained control for registrations in ServiceProvider.
 These are especially useful for large complicated application.

+## What does this solve?

+In some cases, it is critical for a dependency to only be registered once.
+For example, you may want to ensure a specfic ASP.NET middleware is only registered once for performance reasons.
+In large applications (with a lot of dependencies), it may not be obvious what codepaths that registeres middlewares.
+With this library you can easily specify this requirement and be sure that your application does not run this unneccesary instance of the same middleware.

 ## Installation

 There are two separate NuGet packages supplied: